viniciuslepca/five-in-a-row/README.md

 The application can be accessed through [https://five-in-a-row-game.herokuapp.com/](https://five-in-a-row-game.herokuapp.com/)

-The app was developed for the Web Security class at JHU, Fall 2020.

 To play the game:
 1. Join the web page and wait for a second user to join.
 2. When the second user joins, the game will automatically start.